 Welcome to our world of wonder!
 We hope you’ll find the time to visit all of our Natural Areas and Preserves.
 Each is different and magical in its own way.
 Some areas are more fragile than others – thus, a variety of names and visitation policies.
-We’ve labeled the different areas in this guide to help you plan your outings.
+We’ve labeled the different areas to help you plan your outings.
 A “Natural Area” is open to the public during daylight hours.
 You’ll find an information kiosk with a map, benches along the way in some cases and clearly marked trails.
 Some of our “Preserves” are slightly more restricted and are best seen on a guided tour, but many are open to the public and offer the same features as our Natural Areas.
+For snowplow info and grooming updates at Palmer Woods, click on the Know Before You Go box below.

 Transfer & Assist Projects Open to the Public